Chapter 2 : Hey There, Delilah

 For someone with a very unfortunate name, Mum never seemed to think twice of Al’s name.
 Albus Severus Potter.
 Poor kid.
 At least my name flows better, even if I am named after two dead guys as well.
 It’s a really good thing that not everyone needs to be introduced with their full name, so Al can at least introduce himself as ‘Al.’

 I’m not anything like that.
 Now that I think about it, I've never felt the urge to be romantic for any of my girlfriends.
-Julia Carter, my current girlfriend and who I am in love with, has never made me feel the need to write such words.
-Nor have I ever wanted to.
+Julia Carter, my current girlfriend and who I am in love with, has never made me feel the need to write such soppy words.

 I want to laugh at how overly gushy my grandfather was when writing this letter.
 I just don't understand it.
 There is something else, too, as my thoughts go back to how I feel about Julia.
 For some reason, this letter is evoking some emotion inside of me that I can't explain.

 Confused and apparently fuming with jealous anger (what is wrong with me?)
 I leave the attic, seeking some sort of explanation.
-I'm not sure what I expect, but I climb down the attic ladder, dusty old box in hand, and go to find Dad.
+I'm not sure what I expect, but I climb down the attic ladder, dusty old box in hand, and go to find the only person who could probably explain this: my dad.

 “Dad?”
 I try to be as discrete as possible, knowing Mum would realize I had been missing a good portion of the day and try to get me to clean something if I didn't get to him first.